Jane Sanders Stadium: Howe Field

 Named for Professor Herbert C. Howe of the English faculty, who served as faculty athletics representative, Howe Field had been used by the Ducks baseball team until Oregon dropped the men's baseball program in 1981.
 Describing the small field south of Mac Court as "a welcoming place for fans and hitters", former Duck shortstop Steve Wolf said it was "a kind of 'little Fenway' ".
 However, it had no dugouts, no bathrooms, no clubhouse, and the grass was mowed by the players themselves.

-In 1974, Oregon had added the varsity women's softball program, which for four years used Amazon Park and a green space between Pioneer Cemetery and Gerlinger Hall as the softball home diamond.
+In 1974, Oregon had added the varsity women's softball program, which for four years used Amazon Park, a city-owned park in Eugene, and a green space between Pioneer Cemetery and Gerlinger Hall as the softball home diamond.
 In 1978 a space south of Hayward Field was designated for the softball program.
 By 1987, the expanding Ducks track program needed more space, and the softball area at Hayward was converted to the hammer area.

 The softball program then moved to Howe Field, where dugouts were added, and temporary lights were brought in for telecast games.
 These improvements were funded by Bob Sanders, the alumnus who later also donated funding for the new Jane Sanders Stadium, according to the first softball coach at Oregon, Becky Sisley.
 Players used portable toilets, and changed in the locker room at the aging Mac Court.
 The Register Guard reported Howe Field had "no permanent bathrooms or on-site locker rooms, limited concessions, a small press box and little space for live television and radio broadcasts", and, "In recent years, Howe Field became a symbol of benign neglect."
 The last remnants of Howe Field, the historic iron gates, are located in front of the new stadium's courtyard.